InvigAS/llrp-nodejs-impinj/README.md

 ipaddress - IP of the RFID reader (default 192.168.0.30)

 port - port of the RFID reader (default 5084)

-log - log messages in the console (default false)

-isReaderConfigSet - is the reader config set (default false)

-isStartROSpecSent - has START_ROSPEC message been sent to the reader (default false)

 ### Example